orbitinghail/graft/DESIGN.md

 The writePages request will fail if the client submits the same offset multiple times.
 This ensures that every segment generated by a request does not intersect.

 Newly written segments may be cached on disk, but not added to the Segment index.
-This is because the pagestore doesn't yet know if the Segments have been accepted by the MetaStore, and additionally doesn't know their assigned LSN.
+This is because the pagestore doesn't yet know if the Segments have been accepted by the Metastore, and additionally doesn't know their assigned LSN.

-## PageStore internal dataflow
+## Pagestore internal dataflow

 https://app.excalidraw.com/s/65i7nRDHAIV/1GVOEpCLvJ0

 # Volume Router

-In order to scale the MetaStore around the world, we need a globally available routing system to determine where each Volume lives.
-This allows the MetaStore to be entirely region local which is simpler, faster, and cheaper than backing it with some kind of globally available database.
+In order to scale the Metastore around the world, we need a globally available routing system to determine where each Volume lives.
+This allows the Metastore to be entirely region local which is simpler, faster, and cheaper than backing it with some kind of globally available database.

 The only data we will need to make globally available is where each Volume lives.
 We can solve this in a number of ways: